alexyorke/YouTubeLinkParser/README.md

 # YouTubeLinkParser
 Parses virtually any YouTube link that, when clicked, goes to a video, channel, or user.
 Even the messy ones.

+## How to use

+Just run `YoutubeUri.TryCreate("<YouTube URL>", out var youtubeUri)`, then `youtubeUri` will be `null` if it couldn't be found or it will contain the relavent info if it could be found.
+Also, the method will return `true`/`false` depending on if it could be found, just like the other `TryCreate` methods.

 ## FAQ

 Q: There's already a bunch of YouTube link parsers, why is this one any different?